Cast Away: Best Fishing Reels of 2022

 Excellent for beginners or intermediates fishing small fish.

 Not particularly durable, it won’t stand up to being dropped on a hard surface.

-Shimano is probably best known for making bicycle components, but they use that technology to make some of the best fishing reels around.
+Shimano is probably best known for making bicycle components, but they also use their in-house technology to make some of the best fishing reels around.
 The Stradic has been around for a while now and has gained a huge amount of popularity with both amateur and professional fishermen.
-We chose it as our Premium Choice because it’s one of the best spinning reels on the market.
-Spinning reels tend to be cheaper than their baitcasting and trolling counterparts, but this one comes in at well over $100, so you’re going to have to be pretty serious about your fishing if you’re considering one.
+Spinning reels tend to be cheaper than their baitcasting and trolling counterparts, but this one comes in at well over $100.
+But for the investment, you do get some serious reel technology.

-They come in sizes from 1000 to 5000, with the larger models asking an even bigger price.
-But you get some serious reel technology for that.
-It has a Hagane gear and body, which makes it tough and extremely consistent.
-Then, you’ve got the Dyna-balance rotor and Fluidrive II system, that give an unbelievably smooth casting and retrieval.
-This, coupled with Shimano’s amazing construction, makes this the smoothest, most durable, and most reliable spinning reel on this list.
+The range comes in sizes from 1000 to 5000, and price graduates according to size.
+A Hagane gear and body makes the reels tough and extremely consistent.
+The Dyna-balance rotor and Fluidrive II system help facilitate smooth casting and retrieval.
+This, coupled with Shimano’s stout construction, makes the entry the smoothest, most durable, and most reliable spinning reel on our list.
 If you are fishing at night, check out our guide to the best underwater fishing lights.

 Maximum drag – 7-24lbs

 A lot more expensive than similar spinning reels.